pimbrouwers/hydrogen/readme.md

 [![npm](https://img.shields.io/npm/v/hydrogen-css.svg)](https://www.npmjs.com/package/hydrogen-css)

 [Hydrogen](https://pimbrouwers.github.io/hydrogen/) is a lightweight modular CSS foundation designed for minimalists, with a powerful collection of components and utility classes.

 The aim of this project to allow for beautiful front-end's to be developed quickly.

-Hydrogen is insanely tiny, the entire bundle weighing in at 2.85KB minified and gzipped, designed with an ethos rooted in "performance as a feature".
+Hydrogen is insanely tiny, the entire bundle weighing in at 2.85KB minified and gzipped, designed with an ethos rooted in ~~performance as a feature~~.

  Core    | Grid-Utils | Components | Bundle  |
 |---------|------------|------------|---------|